haimkru/NanoporeLong5/README.md

 **Notes For Running**
 1. Less reads = Will run faster

-2. If POD5 file contains less reads = Runs faster, as re-basecalling is performed on the entire POD5 file. but! we nonetheless filter our reads so its not a big diffrence

-3. Script creates alot of temporary files, in reallity only file that is needed is the final file : combined_merged_signal_fastq_sequences_ready.long5, feel free to delete all the temporary files as they are mainly for QC incase there are problems mid run.
+2. Script creates alot of temporary files, in reallity only file that is needed is the final file : combined_merged_signal_fastq_sequences_ready.long5, feel free to delete all the temporary files as they are mainly for QC incase there are problems mid run.